kristofferkjeldby/Lightcore/README.md

 **Transformations**

-Lightcore has helper methods for all the standard linear transformations you will need to move objects around:
+Lightcore has helper methods for all the standard affine transformations you will need to move objects around, scale and rotate.
+Ligthcore also support perspective transformation using homogenous coordinates (see Lightcore.Common.Models.Transformations for the different type of supported transformations):

 ```
 	var box = Shapes.SimpleBox(Color.Red.ToVector(), new Vector(0, 0, 0), new Vector(100, 0, 0), new Vector(0, 100, 0), new Vector(0, 0, 100), 40, ColorTextureStore.ShinyTexture);

-	// Move box
+	// Move box (translate transformation)
 	box.Transform(v => v += new Vector(-50, -50, 0));

 	// Scale box to 0.8 size